Preamble

 Personally identifiable information: Any information relating to a person that may reasonably allow any actor to disclose the identity such person without corroborating information, including but limited to biometric, genetic, digital, financial, location, behavioral, and device-generated data.

-Article VIII: Footnotes
+Article VIII: Ratification

 All Debts contracted, Engagements entered into, Laws passed, court Decisions, and Treaties signed, before the Adoption of this Constitution, shall remain valid against and under the United States under this Constitution respectively, insofar as they comply with this Constitution, as under the Federation.